jacktan130802/COVID-Tracker/README.md

 The following is Jack Tan Xin Jie CovidTracker App.

+# How to run?
-To run, simply run the apk file on an emulator
+To run, simply run the apk file on an emulator, drag the apk file to the emulator.

+# What is it about?
+This is a covid-19 tracker app that helps the user to visualise the everyday cases anywhere.
+The data is being computed in such a way that the user can see and process the data very easily.